DOI-BOR/et-demands/docs/huc_example.rst

 For this example, ET-Demands will be run for a six HUC8 watersheds in the Upper Colordo River Basin (14080001, 14080002, 14080003, 14080004, 14080005).
 These ETZones were extracted from the full `USGS Watershed Boundary Dataset <http://nhd.usgs.gov/wbd.html>`_ (WBD) geodatabase.
-Each individual ETZone within the .shp must be assigned a unique 'CELL_ID'.
-The unique identfier is used throughout the model for identification and output file naming purposes.
-In addition to 'CELL_ID', the Cell Shapefile must also contain a 'STATION_ID' field to pair each ETZone with its specific weather dataset (see Weather Stations section below).
+Each individual ETZone within the .shp must be assigned a unique 'CELL_ID' and 'CELL_NAME'.
+These unique identfiers are used throughout the model for identification and output file naming.
+In addition to 'CELL_ID', the Cell .shp must also contain a 'STATION_ID' field to pair each ETZone with its specific weather dataset (see Weather Stations section below).